On this page:

 - carry out any functions and duties under the Owners Corporations Act 2006, the Owners Corporations Regulations 2007, the owners corporation rules and any other law or regulation

-- ensure compliance with Owners Corporations Act 2006, the Owners Corporations Regulations and rules.
+- ensure compliance with the Act, the Regulations and the rules.

 For more information on rules, view our Rules and resolving disputes page.